mikemwai/signsense/README.md

 ## Usage

-- Run the following command to start the application:
+- Run the following command to start the application on your local machine:

   - On Windows: